czimaginginstitute/AreTomo3/Readme.txt

    1) Forgot to delete m_iUpsample = 1 (debugging code) in GCorrectPatchShift.
       Fixed (02-24-2025).
 2. Improvement:
-   1) Improved location motion correction.
+   1) Improved local motion correction.
 The iterative alignment stops it gets worse.
    2) Using fixed frame integration instead since per-tilt dose is so small.